Tornadoes of 1955: September 22

-A brief, isolated, but surprisingly deadly F0 tornado struck the northwest side of Great Bend, Kansas, killing one.
+A brief, isolated, but deadly F0 tornado struck the northwest side of Great Bend, Kansas, killing one.
 This was the second F0 tornado in 1955 to cause fatalities.

 October

 There were 23 tornadoes confirmed in the US in October.

 October 28–29

 A tornado outbreak produced six brief, but destructive and deadly tornadoes in the Southeast.
 It started early on October 28, when a family of four brief but strong tornadoes touched down over the course of four hours in Arkansas, Mississippi, and Tennessee.
 The first tornado was an F2 storm that struck Hampton, Arkansas.
 An F3 tornado then hit Kelso, Arkansas, injuring one.
 A destructive F2 tornado moved through Clarksdale and Lyon, Mississippi, also injuring one.
 The final tornado caused heavy F2 damage in Collierville, Tennessee, an east-southeastern suburb of Memphis.
 That evening, yet another brief, but surprisingly deadly F0 tornado killed one and injured two southwest Boykin, Georgia, the third F0 tornado in 1955 to cause fatalities in the US and the second to happen in Georgia.
 The final tornado of the outbreak occurred the next day, when a brief, but strong F2 tornado occurred southeast of Longboat Key, Florida.
 Overall, the six tornadoes killed one and injured four.